MST-MRR/IARC-2019/tools/log/README.md

 file in tools/

 The logger will not work if the main file that runs it is not in the IARC directory or the tools directory.
+To fix this add a generated_logs directory to the main running file's directory.

 ## Operating